therakib7/wc-smart-cart/README.txt

 == Upgrade Notice ==
 = 0.1.0 =
-This is the first version of WooCommerce Smart Cart.
+This is the first version of Smart Cart for WooCommerce.

 == Screenshots ==
 1. [Description of screenshot]